September 20th, 2012

 What this fails to take into account is the sheer volume of books published.
 Laura Dawson recently revealed that there are 32 million books in print.
 The Library of Congress “receives some 22,000 items each working day and adds approximately 10,000 items to the collections daily.”
-Amazon added 56,477 new Kindle ebooks in the last 30 days.
+Amazon added 56,477 new Kindle ebooks in the last 30 days (link broken).

 These volumes have the impact of all but extinguishing the magical flame of discoverability.
 Yes, metadata will make your book discoverable – at the same time it’s making another 10 or 20 or 30 thousand books discoverable.
 You choose.